Bankruptcy Type Determines Timeline for Completion

 A: Before deciding to file, you should consult a bankruptcy attorney to determine your options, including any alternatives to bankruptcy.
-Most individuals who proceed choose between a Chapter 7 “straight” bankruptcy and a Chapter 13 bankruptcy, which is sometimes called a “wage earner’s plan.”
+Most individuals who proceed choose between a Chapter 7 bankruptcy (often called a "straight liquidation"), and a Chapter 13 bankruptcy, which is sometimes called a “wage earner’s plan.”

 Q: What’s the difference between a Chapter 7 and a Chapter 13 bankruptcy?

-A: A Chapter 7 bankruptcy normally allows you to discharge certain debts, such as credit card bills.
-You can often keep your home and your car.
+In Chapter 7, you can often keep your home and your car.
 For example, if your mortgage is current and your house is worth less than what you owe your lender, you can usually keep your home.
 Even if your house is worth more than what you owe your lender, you may be able to keep it, depending on the amount of equity (the amount by which the value exceeds what you owe on your mortgage).
 If you have equity over a certain amount, the trustee appointed for you in your Chapter 7 proceeding may proceed to sell your home.
 This also applies to other assets.
 If you have assets that your trustee is able to sell to satisfy your debt, you may want to consider filing a Chapter 13 bankruptcy instead.

 In a Chapter 13 bankruptcy, you make payments to the Chapter 13 trustee through payroll deductions, usually for either 36 or 60 months.
 A Chapter 13 bankruptcy allows you to keep your home, but you must resume your normal monthly mortgage payments and pay any arrearage (payments you missed) over time through your Chapter 13 plan.
 Also, if your mortgage is current, but there is equity in your home for bankruptcy purposes, a Chapter 13 proceeding allows you to keep your home if you pay the equity amount to your creditors in installments over time.
 A Chapter 13 bankruptcy can be useful if your income level is too high to allow you to qualify for a Chapter 7 proceeding.